ekhoro/awscc-example-generator/context/awscc-context.md

 ## Generation Rules
 - Generate only a single .tf file
-- No terraform/provider blocks (examples are resource-focused)
+- Include terraform/provider blocks when using both AWS and AWSCC providers
 - No variables unless absolutely essential for the example
 - No outputs unless they demonstrate important resource attributes
 - Use direct hardcoded values (acceptable in examples)